SmallGreenMan/Anderson_HomeWork/README.md

 <li> When long pressing on a list item, delete it and display the list without this item
 <li> Implement the ability to change the contact on the second screen.
 All changes should be visible on the first screen

+## Home work 6

+### - Contact list (RecyclerLayout) app:

+<li> Expand the functionality of the previous task, use recyclerViews instead of lineLayout, add photos to the contact data, make the number of contacts 100+
+<li> add separator between items and padding using ItemDecoration